SethDijkstra/docker-challenge-template/README.md

             proxy_cache_bypass $http_upgrade;
         }
     }
-}'
+}
+Step 5

-Step 5: Navigate to the challenge2 directory in the terminal.
+Navigate to the challenge2 directory in the terminal.

+Step 6
-Step 6: Enter the command to build and run the Docker containers:
+Enter the command to build and run the Docker containers:

+bash
+Copy code
-'docker-compose up --build'
+docker-compose up --build
+Step 7

-Step 7: After confirming all services were running properly, open a browser and pointed it to "http://localhost:8000/api/books" to see a JSON message with all books.
+After confirming all services were running properly, open a browser and point it to "http://localhost:8000/api/books" to see a JSON message with all books.

+Step 8
-Step 8: Take screenshots of the running server in Docker, the page being served (http://localhost:8000/api/books), and the Docker Compose logs for submission.
+Take screenshots of the running server in Docker, the page being served (http://localhost:8000/api/books), and the Docker Compose logs for submission.